cding21/Expense-Tracker-v2/src/backend/README.md

 ## Set-up
 ### Database
 The project uses MongoDB and PostgreSQL databases.
-The databases should be set up before running the application.
+The databases should be set up before running the application using the provided `init-local-dbs.js` script

 ### Environment Variables
 The project uses environment variables to store sensitive information.
 The `.env` file should be created in the root of